 - Pratyâhâra = withdrawal of the senses

 - Samâdhayaï = oneness, integration

 The following order is consistent with their presentation in the Yoga Sutras of Patanjali.
 However, we recommend you start with Samadhi.
 It will help you put things in a proper perspective.
 The transcendent is the ultimate unifying field of awareness.
 This aspect of Yoga is the union of what is needed to balance the three main elements of our Being.

 Samādhi is the unifying field of consciousness, is It personifies why Yoga means union.
 Samadhi is at the heart of the eight limbs of Yoga.
 One can reach this unique partition of awareness using a meditative process; this state has several names, including pure consciousness, bliss consciousness, or the 4th state.

 The Eight Limbs of the Tree of Yoga

-These eight limbs are part of a whole, each one a part of a holistic approach.
+These eight limbs are part of a whole; each one of the elements is a part of a holistic approach.
 Remember, Yoga is the union of what 3 things?
 It is the union of soul with body and mind.
 You must include your soul in your practice in order to grow and reach your full potential.
 Don’t make up rules that confine your practice, and don’t forget to take time to normalize.
 Time off can be just what you need to reach the next level.
 Learn to listen to your soul, mind, and body.

 Yama refers to external behavior, these are things you should not do:

 - Satya (सत्य): truthfulness, and authenticity

 - Brahmacharya (ब्रह्मचर्य): marital fidelity or preoccupation with instinctual passions